 5. The child must not have filed a joint return with a spouse.
 This will require a child under the age limits in paragraph 2 to be married.

 26 U.S.C. § 152(c)(1).
 By definition, the primary custodial parent is the parent entitled to claim the dependency benefits.
 A custodial parent is the one with whom the child spends the majority of nights per year.
 26 C.F.R. § 1.152-4(d).
 However, if the child is with both parents for an equal number of nights, the parent with the higher adjusted gross income is entitled to claim the dependency exemption.
 26 C.F.R. § 1.152-4(d)(ii)(4).
 The custodial parent may release his or her right to claim the dependency exemption by signing IRS Form 8332, for a given year or for all years.
 26 C.F.R. § 1.152-4(e).
 Under the Tax Cuts and Jobs Act of 2017, there is no longer a dependency exemption.
-However, allocation of a child for purposes of being a dependent is still valuable for claiming the child care credit.
+However, allocation of a child for purposes of being a dependent is still valuable for claiming the childcare credit.

 The court has the authority to allocate the dependency benefits between the parents.
 Serrano v.
 Serrano, 213 Conn.
 1 (1989).
 If an agreement or court order allocates the dependency benefits but does not state that such allocation continues past the child attaining age eighteen, the dependency exemption will revert to the custodial parent by law.
 Koldys v.
 Koldys, 1992 Conn.
 Super.
 LEXIS 3342 (1992).
 If the separation agreement of the parties provides that each party may claim a child as a dependency exemption for as long as permitted by law, that will include past the age of majority.
 Lopardo v.
 Lopardo, 47 Conn.
 L. Rtpr.
 407 (2009).